Pharmacy School Requirements: A Complete Guide

 Volunteer or Paid Experience

-Many PharmD programs look for applicants that are passionate about the pharmaceutical field, making a difference, and giving back to their community.
-The admissions committee will therefore look at any type of volunteer or paid experiences you have to evaluate your dedication and passion for giving back and helping others.
+Many PharmD programs look for applicants who are passionate about the pharmaceutical field, making a difference, and giving back to their community.
+The admissions committee will, therefore look at any type of volunteer or paid experiences you have to evaluate your dedication and passion for giving back and helping others.

 Letters of Recommendation